 Maggie Coupland is a Master of Public Health student at the University of Saskatchewan.
 She has worked in front-line positions in different emergency shelters and supported living programs in Ottawa, Halifax and Saskatoon.
 She is a passionate advocate for individuals experiencing barriers in accessing healthcare.
 Maggie’s research interests include health promotion, harm reduction services and health policy.
 In her spare time, you can find her watching Jeopardy or doing puzzles in her living room.

 Natasha Istifo is a graduate student at the University of Saskatchewan who is studying in the Masters of Public Health Program.
 She has completed her Bachelor of Arts and Science degree in Health Studies with a minor in Sociology.
 Natasha has a passion for public health, health advocacy/promotion and epidemiology.
 Hoping for a future career in population health promotion, Natasha is excited to be a part of the P5 Project Research Team and to continue her journey in this field.
 In her free time, Natasha loves to travel to new countries, go to the lake and spend time with her family.

 Kacie Kushniruk is a Master of Public Health student at the University of Saskatchewan.
 She completed a B.Sc.
 Honours in Physiology and Pharmacology in 2016 and a B. Comm in Marketing & Communications in 2018.
 Kacie is an active volunteer with the Saskatchewan Health Authority and has worked as an Emergency Room Ambassador, Vaccination Clinic Facilitator, and Paediatric Companion at Jim Pattison Children’s Hospital.
 As a Licentiate with the Canadian Dance Teacher’s Association, most of her experiences have been working with athletes and educators for incorporating physical activity in her community.
-Her research interests include mental health policy, harm reduction advocacy, and re-imagining health marketing & messaging for enhanced public health literacy.
+Her research interests include mental health policy, harm reduction advocacy, and re-imagining health communications messaging with enhanced public health literacy.
 In her spare time, Kacie enjoys BarreRoom workouts, playing cards, and hanging out with family and friends.